jts272/pp5-retro-replay/README.md

 I have achieved much in the last year and look forward to increasing my abilities by working in the industry.
 My next steps are to dig into Vue, Django Rest Framework and PHP.
 The experiences gained producing the five projects I made in the last year have been invaluable.
-I look forward to taking these skills to the next level.
+I look forward to taking these skills to the next level in the future.